Gabby Giffords: Recovery

-On March 12, 2011, Giffords' husband informed her that six other people had been killed in the attack on her, but he did not identify who they were until months later.
-In late April, Giffords' doctors reported that her physical, cognitive, and language production abilities had improved significantly, placing her in the top 5 percent of patients recovering from similar injuries.
+On March 12, 2011, Giffords's husband informed her that six people had been killed in the attack on her, but he did not identify who they were until months later.
+In late April, Giffords's doctors reported that her physical, cognitive, and language production abilities had improved significantly, placing her in the top 5 percent of patients recovering from similar injuries.
 She was walking under supervision with perfect control of her left arm and leg, and able to write with her left hand.
 She was able to read and understand, and spoke in short phrases.
 With longer efforts, she was able to produce more complex sentences.

-From early in her recovery, Giffords' husband had expressed confidence that she would be able to travel to the Kennedy Space Center, Florida, to witness the launch of his final Space Shuttle mission, STS-134, which was scheduled for April 2011.
-On April 25, Giffords' doctors cleared her for travel to Florida for the launch, scheduled for April 29.
+From early in her recovery, Giffords's husband had expressed confidence that she would be able to travel to the Kennedy Space Center, Florida, to witness the launch of his final Space Shuttle mission, STS-134, which was scheduled for April 2011.
+On April 25, Giffords's doctors cleared her for travel to Florida for the launch, scheduled for April 29.
 She went to Florida to watch from a private family area with no public appearance or photography.
 The launch of STS-134 was delayed due to mechanical problems, and Giffords and Kelly returned to Houston after meeting with President Obama, who had also planned to see the launch with his family at Kennedy Space Center (KSC).

 After continuing her rehabilitation therapy in Houston, Giffords returned to KSC for her husband's launch on May 16, 2011.
 Kelly wore his wife's wedding ring into space, which she had exchanged for his.

 Giffords underwent cranioplasty surgery on May 18, 2011, to replace the part of her skull that had been removed in January to permit her brain to swell after the gunshot to her head.
 Surgeons replaced the bone with a piece of molded hard plastic, fixed with tiny screws.
 They expected that her skull would eventually fuse with the porous plastic.
 From that point, Giffords no longer needed to wear the helmet that she had been wearing to protect her brain from further injury.
-On June 9, 2011, her aide Pia Carusone announced that while Giffords' comprehension appeared to be "close to normal, if not normal", she was not yet using complete sentences.
+On June 9, 2011, her aide Pia Carusone announced that while Giffords's comprehension appeared to be "close to normal, if not normal", she was not yet speaking in complete sentences.
 On June 12, two photos of Giffords taken on May 17 were released, the first since the shooting.
 On June 15, Giffords was released from the hospital to return home, where she continued speech, music, physical and occupational therapy.
-Having learned the French horn as a child, she picked it up again as part of her music therapy and in August 2020 spoke about that experience in a speech endorsing Joe Biden's presidential bid.
+Having learned the French horn as a child, she picked it up again as part of her music therapy, an experience she described in a speech endorsing Joe Biden's presidential bid at the 2020 Democratic presidential convention.